alexharri/website/posts/move-to-monorepo.md

 You can test and build the apps in parallel to speed things up.
 However, this can get very expensive in CI minutes.
 At some point, monorepos have to start only running CI/CD for the apps affected by the change.

 But be practical.
-While there are only two projects in the monorepo, running the CI pipelines for both apps while getting the monorepo is perfectly fine.
+While there are only two projects in the monorepo, running the CI pipelines for both apps while getting the monorepo up and running is perfectly fine.
 But as the monorepo grows, this becomes untenable.

 ## Monorepo tooling